An introductory but comprehensive guide to web application deployment.

 Fortune Telling: What did you learn and where to go next from here?

 - A static website served over TLS with Let's Encrypt certificates.
-Already in pre-release.

 - A single server demonstration of running a full-featured Rails web application with UNIX sockets, PostgreSQL ident system authentication, Web Sockets, and Let's Encrypt certificates.
 A git-push deployment with helpful administration scripts for connecting to the server or handling file and database backups.
-Already in pre-release.

 - A self-sufficient PostgreSQL cluster demo with automatic system upgrades and log rotation.
 TLS with custom certificates and custom scripts for cluster-wide backups and restores.
-Already in pre-release.

 I am Josef Strzibny, a full-stack web developer.
 I made and deployed the first commercial web applications during high school in 2008.
 I have Bachelor's and Master's degrees in Applied Informatics.
 I have worked for Red Hat on the platform and developer experience teams as a Linux packager.
 I was a Red Hat Certified Engineer.
 I led a small startup as their CTO.
 You might know me from packaging Vagrant for Fedora.